 Biking the city really provides the ideal balance.
 Our Essential Electric SF Bike Tour all covers the hip, the historical, the curious, and the culturally significant parts of town spread across 10 neighborhoods.
 From our home base in SoMa to Golden Gate Park and back, we take in the diversity of SF’s hippest neighborhood including the Mission District, the vibrancy of the Castro Haight Ashbury, Golden Gate Park, and the Golden Gate Bridge.

 The iconic ‘Painted Ladies’ of the Alamo Square Neighborhood

 One of the greatest affirmations of San Francisco’s eclecticism and openness to change is its architecture.
 There is little to no uniformity.

 Taking a stroll through Golden Gate Park, you’ll see the Conservatory of Flowers, an unmistakably Victorian glass and wood structure, mere minutes away from the modernist, copper-clad De Young Museum.

-Read our blog “12 Amazing Historical Landmarks in San Francisco” for more examples of iconic architecture in the city.
+arks in San Francisco” with cool examples of iconic architecture to discover in the city.

 Grab your copy of our local neighborhood guide